gadael/icsdb/README.md

 More generally, all recuring dates start from 1970 or more to prevent some bugs while decoding the events with various icalendar libraries.

+Similar dates use the same UID property in all calendars

 ## Others ICS resources

 French school holidays